 No!
 Insulin is not required for all cells.
 Based on the glucose transporter (GLUT) needed to transport glucose into those cells, insulin may or may not be required.

-Insulin resistance (IR) describes reduced response to insulin by cells.
+Insulin resistance (IR) describes a reduced response to insulin by cells.
 Over time, insulin receptors can become desensitized by the signals from insulin.
 This causes them to respond slowly or not at all.
 (6)

 Why is Insulin Resistance Bad/Harmful?

-When insulin resistance occurs, glucose can not be taken into cells as sufficiently, leaving more glucose floating in the bloodstream, and thus higher blood glucose levels.
-High blood glucose levels are bad on their own, but to make the matter worse, the pancreas will over secrete insulin to try and compensate for the high glucose levels.
+When insulin resistance occurs, glucose can not be taken into cells sufficiently, leaving more glucose floating in the bloodstream, and thus higher blood glucose levels.
+High blood glucose levels are bad on their own, but to make the matter worse, the pancreas will oversecrete insulin to try and compensate for the high glucose levels.
 This can wear out beta-cells and cause a decrease in insulin release, very similar to what type 1 diabetes experience.

 Type 1 diabetes mellitus is caused by the pancreas secreting too little insulin, whereas type 2 diabetes mellitus is caused by insulin resistance (decreased insulin receptor sensitivity).
-When insulin levels go unchecked, signaling can become desensitized leading insulin resistance (type 2 diabetes), but if uncontrolled, pancreatic beta-cells will over-produce insulin, wearing out these cells and leading to the inability to produce sufficient insulin (like in type 1 diabetes).
+When insulin levels go unchecked, signaling can become desensitized leading to insulin resistance (type 2 diabetes), but if uncontrolled, pancreatic beta-cells will over-produce insulin, wearing out these cells and leading to the inability to produce sufficient insulin (like in type 1 diabetes).

 How Do You Know If You Are Insulin Resistant?